 Code/Command Function Bn Sets the ITU-T or Bell communication standard: n=0 Selects ITU-T V.22 mode when the modem is at 1200 bits per second (bps). n=1 Selects Bell 212A when the modem is at 1200 bps (default). n=2 Unselects V23 reverse channel (same as B3). n=3 Unselects V23 reverse channel (same as B2). n=15 Selects V.21 when the modem is at 300 bps. n=16 Selects Bell 103J when the modem is at 300 bps (default).
 C1 Sets normal transmit carrier switching.
 Dsn The modem automatically dials a telephone number "n" where "n" is a complete telephone number.
-The command may also include the following codes: s=L Redials last number s=P Sets dialing to pulse dialing s=T Sets dialing to touch-tone dialing s=V Switches modem to speakerphone mode s=W Waits for dial tone s=, Pauses while dialing s=@ Waits for quiet answer (5 seconds of silence) s=; Returns the modem to command state after dialing s=!
-Causes the modem to go on-hook for 0.5 seconds and then go off-hook s=^ Disables data tone calling transmission Ds=n Dials one of four telephone numbers previously stored using the &Zn=x command.
-The range of n is 0-3.
-See the Dsn command for valid values for s.
+The command may also include the following codes: s=L Redials last number. s=P Sets dialing to pulse dialing. s=T Sets dialing to touch-tone dialing. s=V Switches modem to speakerphone mode. s=W Waits for dial tone. s=, Pauses while dialing. s=@ Waits for quiet answer (5 seconds of silence). s=; Returns the modem to command state after dialing. s=!
+Causes the modem to go on-hook for 0.5 seconds and then go off-hook. s=^ Disables data tone calling transmission.
+The DVn command is not supported by the TSR program that is required for operating the modem in DOS mode.
+Ds=n Dials one of four telephone numbers previously stored using the $\&Zn=x$ command.
+The range of $n$ is 0-3.
+See the $Dsn$ command for valid values for $s$ .
 En Sets Echo on or off.
 With echo on, the characters entered at your keyboard are displayed on your monitor. n=0 Echo off n=1 Echo on F1 Disables online data character echo from the DTE.

 Code/Command Function Hn Instructs the modem to go on-hook to disconnect a call or off-hook to make the phone line busy: n=0 On-hook n=1 Off-hook In Requests specific product information on the modem: n=0 Returns the default speed and controller firmware version (same as 13). n=1 Calculates a ROM checksum and displays it on the DTE. n=2 Performs a ROM check and calculates and verifies the checksum.
 Displays OK or ERROR. n=3 Returns the default speed and controller firmware version (same as 10). n=4 Returns the firmware version for the data pump. n=9 Returns the country code.
-Ln Sets the volume of the speaker on the modem: n=0 Low volume n=1 Low volume n=2 Medium volume n=3 High volume Mn Controls when the modem speaker is in use: n=0 Speaker off n=1 Speaker is on except when receiving n=2 Speaker on n=3 Speaker is off when dialing or receiving Nn Controls whether the local modem performs a modulation handshake with the remote modem at connection time to negotiate between differing communication speeds: n=0 Performs the handshake at the communication standard indicated in the ATB modem command and the S37 S register. n=1 Starts the handshake at the communication standard indicated in the ATB modem command and the S37 S register and then permits fallback to a lower speed during the handshake.
+Ln Sets the volume of the speaker on the modem: n=0 Low volume n=1 Low volume n=2 Medium volume n=3 High volume Mn Controls when the modem speaker is in use: n=0 Speaker is off. n=1 Speaker is on except when receiving. n=2 Speaker is on. n=3 Speaker is off when dialing or receiving.
+Nn Controls whether the local modem performs a modulation handshake with the remote modem at connection time to negotiate between differing communication speeds: n=0 Performs the handshake at the communication standard indicated in the ATB modem command and the S37 S register. n=1 Starts the handshake at the communication standard indicated in the ATB modem command and the S37 S register and then permits fallback to a lower speed during the handshake.